askui/askui-dev-docs/docs/docs/general/03-Element Selection/aielement.md

 - `AlwaysPreview` (Optional): Automatically opens the preview without prompting. *Can not be used together with the `NoPreview` parameter*.
 - `NoPreview` (Optional): Skips the preview and does not open it. *Can not be used with the `AlwaysPreview` parameter.
 - `OneShot` (Optional): The snipping ends after the first successful creation of an AI Element.
+- `Annotate` (Optional): Allows you to take a fullscreen capture and annotate regions on that screenshot.

 ```powershell
 AskUI-NewAIElement